Moonstroke/PUCA/README.md

   only knowing users make use of it.
 An error is raised if the guard is defined and the compilation is not carried out with a GNU-compatible compiler.

+#### I/O attributes

+Each of these attributes is related to an input or output standard function, of which it takes its name.
+It indicates that the decorated function takes a format string and arguments the same way the related function does.
+These attributes are only defined under GNU C, and if the guard macro `HAVE_IOATTRS` is defined.
+They hint the compiler for more advanced static checks, like sring syntax and arguments type checks.
+These attributes take two integer parameters, that represent indices (starting from 1) for arguments to the decorated function: `ifstr` represents the index of the format string, and `ifarg` the index of the first format argument from the variadic list.
+The second parameter can be `0` if there are no direct format arguments in the function.
+For instance, the following declarations are valid:

+    int fprintf(FILE*, const char*, ...)
+PRINTF(2, 3); // Format string and
+                                                       // variadic arguments

+    int vfprintf(FILE*, const char*, va_list)
+    PRINTF(2, 0); // The third argument is not directly applicable to the format
+                  //string

+- PRINTF(ifstr, ifarg)

+  The function takes a format string that matches the syntax of `printf`.

+- SCANF(ifstr, ifarg)

+  The function takes a `scanf`-style format string and arguments.

+- STRFTIME(ifstr, ifarg)

+  The format string in the function follows `strftime` syntax.

+- STRFMON(ifstr, ifarg)

+  The function is passed a format string and arguments following `strfmon` syntax.

+- PARSE_FMT_STR(index)

+  This attribute is different from the others.
+It indicates that the function returns a format string that is a modification from an original format string given as argument, `index` refers to the index of that string.
+An example of such a function would be an internationalization function, that translates the string but keeps the format flags.

+  The attribute also removes a compiler warning raised when the format string to any formatting function is not a string literal.

 #### Object-oriented atributes